Udarthegreat/My-ideas/UI_bits.md

 }
 ```

-there is some more css for the responsive design but that will come latter
+there is some more CSS for the responsive design but that will come latter

-## comming soon
+## coming soon

 this is a simple one, it creates a section with text within telling viewers that there is more coming soon